By Patrick Quillin, PhD, RD, CNS • Originally published on GettingHealthier.com

 Editor’s Note: Botanically, zucchini is a fruit, but it’s most often used like a vegetable.

-What Are The Nutritional Benefits of Zucchini?
+What Is The Nutritional Value of Zucchini?

 Zucchini contains zero fat, and is high in water and fiber.
 It also contains significant amounts of vitamins B6, riboflavin, folate, C, and K, and minerals, like potassium and manganese.